 When You Have to Move to a New Home

 When one must move to a new house, the entire experience may be quite unsettling.
-If you’ve lived your house or flat for any length of time, it’s quite likely that at this time, you’re going to be faced with the prospect of moving many items which are very dear to you.
+If you’ve lived your house or flat for any length of time, it’s quite likely that at this time, you’re going to be faced with the prospect of moving many items that are very dear to you.

 Some of these may be large.
 A tall clock by the entry, perhaps even a piano.
 There can be a number of larger pieces of furniture.
-There may be a formidable couch in the lounge, one of those gigantic flat screen boxes, etc. Then there’s the dining room with a beautiful bureau absolutely overflowing with perhaps your collection of Spode, interesting decorative objects as well, and in the cabinet beneath, a huge platter for the celebration of seasonal events along with serving bowls, etc. reserved for special occasions.
+There may be a formidable couch in the lounge, one of those gigantic flat-screen boxes, etc. Then there’s the dining room with a beautiful bureau absolutely overflowing with perhaps your collection of Spode, interesting decorative objects as well, and in the cabinet beneath, a huge platter for the celebration of seasonal events along with serving bowls, etc. reserved for special occasions.

 You look about you and it suddenly occurs to you that you never think about your possessions in your busy daily routines.
 But now, ah.
 The value you place on your furniture, even those small pieces. perhaps that serving platter belonged to your grandmother who got it from her grandmother.
 That simply cannot be replaced.
 And there are the cupboards, all overloaded with valuable if seldom used, pieces as well as all your clothing.